The Florentine Golden Age 1469–1512

 “Saints and Sinners in the Social World of Renaissance Italy”

-A NEW seminar series by Lisa Kaborycha, in person and on Zoom, 10 Feb – 3 March 2026 British Institute of Florence
+A seminar series given by Lisa Kaborycha, in person and on Zoom, 10 Feb – 3 March 2026 British Institute of Florence

 For 2,000 years the stories of Christian saints have captivated the imagination.
 They fearlessly battled evil, exhibited superhuman strength, and displayed unimaginable courage in the face of grisly torture, embracing death in defense of their faith.
 In addition to these legendary heroes and those named in the Bible, there were also numerous contemporary holy figures in Renaissance Italy who were revered as saints during their lifetimes for their mystical visions, prophecies, and the power to work miracles.